(1) The reports [and statements] to which this section applies are—

 (a) any untrue or misleading statement in a report [or statement] to which this section applies, or

-(b) the omission from a report [or statement] to which this section applies of anything required to be included in it.
+(b) the omission from a report [or statement] to which this

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.